-The benefits of expanding to Mexico for manufacturers that choose to offshore are numerous, but the benefits to the consumers that purchase from them are frequently overlooked.
-Offshoring not only means more efficient and low-cost manufacturing for the company itself, but also results in more affordable products for the consumer at his or her point of purchase.
+Expanding to Mexico creates benefits for manufacturers in the numbers, but the benefits of offshoring for consumers are frequently overlooked.
+Offshoring and outsourcing to Mexico not only means more efficient and low-cost manufacturing for the company itself, but also results in more affordable products for the consumer.
 The implications of this can be exponential, depending on the industry in question.

 Manufacturing in Mexico means even more collaboration and efficiency